MCECorpus/MCEC-DeID/docs/MCEC-data-stewardship-documentation.md

 - Created workflows to anonymize the data after its de-identification, including using a Machine Learning algorithm, and a last manual-check before its publication.
 - Extended this process to cover all our participants and data and not only student data.

-Additionally, the MCEC Team reserves the right to exclude any emails from publication, for example if it is the case that the relevant referents cannot be satisfactorily anonymized.
+Additionally, the MCEC Team reserves the right to exclude any data from publication, for example if it is the case that the relevant referents cannot be satisfactorily anonymized.

 You may find the relevant FERPA sections copied below: